The Grand Palace and Wat Phra Keaw ‘Temple of the Emerald Buddha’

 - The Bell Tower

-The Grand Palace and Wat Phra Keaw are open every day from 8:30am to 3:30pm except during special royal ceremonies.
+The Grand Palace and Wat Phra Keaw are open every day from 8:30am to 3:30pm.
+However, they close during special royal ceremonies.
+Therefore, it’s wise to check their official website before your visit to confirm opening times.

-- Photographs are allowed only in the outdoors area of the Grand Palace.
-No photographs are allowed inside any of the buildings within the Grand Palace complex.
+Photographs are allowed only in outdoor areas of the Grand Palace.
+However, no photographs are permitted inside any buildings within the Grand Palace complex.